sandeepgupta220427/ai-goal-coach-tests/TEST_STRATEGY.md

 - Meaningful responses for real goals
 - Safe rejection of empty, nonsense, and malicious inputs
 - Security against SQL injection, XSS, prompt injection, and PII leakage
+- Unicode and emoji input resilience
 - Regression safety when model updates
 - Observable and monitorable in production via Golden Signals
 - AI-specific quality gateways for hallucination detection
+- ICSR framework ensuring tests verify requirements — not just implementation
 - Plugged into CI/CD for continuous, automated validation

-The suite of 28 automated tests, combined with this strategy document, provides a production-ready quality assurance framework for the AI Goal Coach system — built to the standard of a Senior SDET in an AI-Accelerator environment.
+The suite of 31 automated tests, combined with this strategy document, provides a production-ready quality assurance framework for the AI Goal Coach system — built to the standard of a Senior SDET in an AI-Accelerator environment.